 For the last four days I have been taking part in the Zazen group.
-When anger arises, it is so difficult for me to watch this feeling instead of throwing this anger on others.
-Would you please speak about the art of watching?
+When anger arises, it is difficult for me to watch this feeling instead of throwing this anger on others.
+Beloved Master, would you please speak about the art of watching?

 Everything that I have been saying to you consists of the art of watching – from different dimensions, from different aspects, from different angles.
 My whole teaching can be reduced to a single word – watching.